 Q: We have Amazon FBA and FBM, but many of our orders cannot sync with DEAR.
 What is wrong?

-A: To ensure that your orders are properly synchronising with DEAR, ensure that you have turned on Order Settings under Settings>Reference Books>Order Routing.
-For more information, see Order Routing for eCommerce Platform Integration
+A: To ensure that your orders are properly synchronising with DEAR, ensure that you have turned on the Order Settings under Settings>Reference Books>Order Routing.
+For more information, see Order Routing for eCommerce Platform Integration.

 Q: Do you integrate Amazon, eBay, and Magento sales invoices?

-A: Yes, DEAR is capable of integrating with different sale channels, including Amazon, eBay and Magento.
-For e-commerce operators, DEAR offers order aggregation, catalogue management, bulk publishing and a lot more.
+A: Yes, DEAR is capable of integrating with different sales channels, including Amazon, eBay and Magento.
+For eCommerce operators, DEAR offers order aggregation, catalogue management, bulk publishing and a lot more.